Reusable Menstrual Pads

 Ah.. great link..
 I have never bit the bullet on these!

 I found a pattern on Hillbilly Housewife and made my own light days.
 But having a serger and the right kind of fleece helps with absorbency so when I get the disposables gone in the closet (who knows when that will be) I plan on buying a stash..Even if it's just a few to see how they are made then attempt my own. the right kind of fleece and flannel is the key, I don't care what they look like as long as they do the job.
 Personally I don't think I would mind a diva cup, but thanks to a bartholyn cyst, I can't use tampons anymore so I'm guessing a diva cup would be the same.
 There's many ladies on Etsy who sell some so you could try it out by just getting a few to start with.

 On Moms.com since: Mar 29, 2014

-*Pregnancy Team Player here at moms.com* I'm a stay at home mom and housewife.
+*Pregnancy Team Player here at moms.com* I'm a stay at home mom to five and housewife.
 We are old fashioned it pretty much everything we do and still learning.
 Naturally-minded.
 Owner of the blog Stay at home Wife and Mom.